Giovannicampo/weather-app/README.md

 #### Slice

-The slice even allows the developer to define different cases depending on the state of the calls.
+The slice even lets the developer define different cases depending on the state of the calls.

 Moreover, it's set an initial object called `WeatherState` where there are the three groups of interfaces supposed to manage the state of the receiving data sent by the server: